Home | About me | Contact | Privacy

 Street addressing

-Be aware that multiple storefronts and/or residences can share the same house number if they're all in the same physical building-- in this case, they may have lettered suffixes to differentiate them (but not always.)
+Be aware that multiple storefronts and/or residences can share the same house number if they're all in the same physical building — in this case, they may have lettered suffixes or fractions to differentiate them, except when they don't.
 If buildings were combined at some point, the address may be given as a range, such as "10-14".

 Fortunately, most online maps nowadays show the house numbers for individual buildings, so finding a specific address is much easier than it used to be.